-Indicator and examples Related Key Task (See Appendix 6) Learning Outcome 4: Use digital technologies to foster and enhance collaboration.
+Indicator or examples Related KTT (see Appendix 6) Learning Outcome 4: Use digital technologies to foster and enhance collaboration.
 Explores how digital tools are used to communicate information on children's learning to parents.
-Observations focus on the use of digital tools to enhance learning.
-Use of IRIS connect to reflect on practice Key Tasks 3, 4, & 6 Google docs is used to share planning.
-Use of IRIS connect to collaboratively reflect on practice
+Key Task 1 Observations focus on the use of digital tools to enhance learning.
+Use of IRIS connect to reflect on practice Key Task 2 Key Task 3 Key Task 4 Google Workspace is used to share planning, work collaboratively, and create and collate evidence of developing practice.
+Use of IRIS connect to collaboratively reflect on practice They last 4